3v401/HPC_tools/tools/interdependency_checkers/README.md

 pic1

-As it can be observes, no interdependency collisions were found.
+As it can be observed, no interdependency collisions were found.

 pic2

+It can be observed with instruction `2` the modules that share the same package with same version.

+pic3

+It can be observed with instruction `3` the modules that share different package name.

+#### Finding interdependency collision